History of Bay Area Rapid Transit: Crime

-In July 2017, a BART rider created a website, bartcrimes.com, to disseminate publicly available information he thought BART made difficult to find.
-BART officials say crime rates remain low, but according to data requested by the San Francisco Chronicle after the mob robbery in April, figures showed a 45 percent increase in robberies aboard BART trains in its stations during the first quarter of the year.
+In July 2017, a BART rider created bartcrimes.com, to disseminate publicly available information he thought BART made difficult to find.
+The site was last updated in 2021.

 In September 2017, six people (victims of the robberies/assaults) filed suit against BART for gross negligence, claiming BART does not provide adequate security for its riders.
+BART was found not liable in at least one suit by 2020.